A personal blog by George Gladfelter

 High Precision Daily Polynomial Coefficients for Lunar Coordinates

 The Astronomical Almanac lists the apparent right ascension, apparent declination, and true distance (light time not factored in) of the moon at zero hours Terrestrial Time for each day of the year.
 The online web site at http://asa.usno.navy.mil/SecD/LunarPoly.html gives daily polynomials for apparent right ascension, apparent declination, and horizontal parallax for any desired time during the day listed.
 However, there are a few points to consider: (1) the polynomials for 2019 are not yet posted as of April 11.
 (2) The coefficients for horizontal parallax have not had the required number of significant figures to match the distance listed in the Astronomical Almanac.
 (3) Their daily polynomials have never been listed for years beyond the current year.

 Posted here is a text file for 2019-2020 giving the daily coefficients for apparent Right Ascension, apparent Declination, True Distance, and Horizontal Parallax, The distance is the true distance in kilometers (light time not factored in).
 The others are in degrees.
 Each quantity is to be computed as:

 quantity = A0 + A1f + A2f2 + ... + A5f5

-where f = h/24, with h = time in hours (TT)
+where f = h/24, with h = time (TT) in hours

-and 0.0 <= f < 1.0
+so that 0.0 <= f < 1.0

-My email address: g e o r g e 0 7 @ r a p . m i d c o . n e t (omit the spaces).
+If you have any questions, comments, or needs concerning these polynomials, please send an email to: g e o r g e 0 7 @ r a p . m i d c o . n e t (omit imbedded spaces).